 Bedroom 1: With double bed, TV and en-suite with bath and toilet.

-Bedroom 2: With twin beds and en-suite with shower cubicle and toilet.
+Bedroom 2: With double bed and en-suite with shower cubicle and toilet.

 Bedroom 4: With twin beds.

 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for open fire included (winter only).
 Cot and highchair.
-Utility room with washing machine, tumble dryer and freezer (shared with other properties on site).
+Utility room with washing machine, tumble dryer and freezer.

-Garden with terrace, summerhouse, garden furniture and BBQ.
+Garden with terrace, garden furniture and BBQ.
 Bike store.
-Private parking for 3 cars.
+Private parking for 2 cars.
 No smoking.

 Nearest railway station